hefesto-dev/resume/readme.md

 I worked in a Kickstarter called Weelo.
 I was the main iOS developer and I was responsible for developing a chat app from scratch using Objective-C and the XMPP Protocol in Apple's Development Platform (Xcode).
-I worked with many frameworks to bring to the app a lot of features like Google maps localization, Facebook login for news users, customized XMPP Protocol and Asynchronous Programming to upload images to Amazon S3 service.
+I worked with many frameworks to give the app a lot of features like Google maps localization, Facebook login for news users, customized XMPP Protocol and Asynchronous Programming to upload images to Amazon S3 service.